aws-samples/busy-engineers-encryption-sdk/docs/exercises/2-kms_encryption.rst

             ciphertext = response["CiphertextBlob"]
             return base64.b64encode(ciphertext).decode("utf-8")

         At this point encryption should be working.
-What's left is decryption, which works very similarly:
+What's left is decryption, which works very similarly.
+Insert the below lines into the ``decrypt()`` function:

         .. code-block:: python
            :lineno-start: 49